 Cutting the access barrier

-No other medium can provide the immersion and hands on movement that VR can provide.
+No other medium can provide the immersion and hands-on the movement that VR can provide.
 Earlier, finding the right training for the job roles that we train people for through VR could hardly be found.
-The reason is simple – providing hands on training would either require purchase of the real machines ( they can cost up to millions) or access to the machines in operation within pharma firms (an extremely challenging proposition).
+The reason is simple – providing hands-on training would either require the purchase of the real machines ( they can cost up to millions) or access to the machines in operation within pharma firms (an extremely challenging proposition).
 Virtual reality cuts these access barriers through simulation of required industrial machines and allows training centers to give training for the pharma job roles at an extremely economic cost.
-Our execution allows students to get trained for job roles where previously next to none training was available along with certification and placement (an end to end execution).
+Our execution allows students to get trained for job roles were previously next to none training was available along with certification and placement (an end to end execution).

 Over the past few years, we have been able to train 1000+ people across different enterprises and sectors.
 Taking that number to new heights has been our driving force since inception and has seen us taking on challenges which could not have been solved without Virtual and Augmented Reality.